AreebSiddiqui/Capstone-Client/README.md

 Backend:https://github.com/AreebSiddiqui/Serverless-Auctions-App

-Clone Frontend naviagte to project, install dependencies with `npm install` and start with `npm start`
+Clone Frontend navigate to project, install dependencies with `npm install` and start with `npm start`

 Resources form which I have able to complete this project: codingly.io.